-- 1.22 A safety assessment (Ref.
-F) was conducted during Stage 2.
-It is assessed that the additional evidence presented supports the underlying assumptions made during Stage 2. - 1.23 Safety assessment summary common to both Option 2 and 3: - A Danger Area may cause an increase in the risk of Mid Air Collision (MAC) if the airspace structure contributes to an increase in the funnelling effect of aircraft between SPTA and Bristol CTR. - It is assessed that this risk will only increase in the event that all air traffic chooses to route around the DA to the North and if the gap between the DA and Bristol CTR is also reduced.
-The provision of a DACS will further mitigate against aircraft being required to route North unless absolutely necessary. - Pilots currently routing through the Keevil overhead without using the Glider Common frequency or in receipt of an air traffic service may not be aware of any glider winch launching activity taking place (placing themselves and any
+- 1.23 A safety assessment (Ref.
+E) was conducted during Stage 2.
+This was reassessed during Stage 4 against the developments brought out from consultation and the removal of previously discounted Options.
+It is assessed that the information obtained during consultation supports the underlying assumptions made during Stage 2 and does not change the safety assessment outcomes on the use of a Danger Area. - 1.24 Safety Assessment generic for both Option 2 and Option 3 Danger Area designs: - A Danger Area (DA) may cause an increase in the risk of Mid Air Collision (MAC) if the airspace structure contributes to an increase in the funnelling effect of aircraft between SPTA and Bristol CTR. - This risk is mitigated by reducing the airspace required for the DA to as small as possible and providing a DACS which will be available at all times when the airspace is activated.